By Ray Schultz

 Huh?
 Now I had no interest in getting involved in any business of Yale’s, especially at the Moss family’s usual pay rate, which is no pay, nor in their internal disputes.
 But Yale insisted on hyping his new scam, Your GDPR Security Blanket, and he ordered, “Hear me out!”

-I protested, mildly, that there are many fine products that help firms deal with Europe’s General Data Protection Regulation, the law that takes effect May 25.
+I protested, mildly, that there are many fine products that help firms deal with GDPR.

 “Not like this.”
 He was right about that.

-To hear Yale tell it, all you have to do to comply with GDPR is merge your email list with his and Mo’s Proclivities database of alcoholics, opioid abusers and other such unfortunates.
+To hear Yale tell it, all you have to do to comply with GDPR is merge your email list with his and Mo’s Proclivities database of alcoholics, opioid abusers and other such miscreants.

 That sounded like a non-starter to me–nobody in their right mind would turn a list over to Yale, given the Moss family’s history of stealing lists.